Balancing Weights for Causal Inference in Observational Factorial Studies: A New Weighting Approach for Estimating Factorial Effects

+For detailed derivations of \eqref{eq:add}, see \S S3.1 in the Supplementary Materials.
 The above analysis of bias decomposition offers two key insights.
-First, to control the bias, it is necessary to balance the covariates in the positive and negative parts of a contrast such that This requirement is similar to that for traditional balancing weighting methods.
-However, it is not enough to obtain an unbiased estimator of $\tau_{\cK}$ when multiple factors are present.
+First, to control the bias, we need to balance the basis functions of the covariates in the positive and negative parts of a contrast.
+Although we may not know $\mathbb{E}[h_s(\mathbf{X}_i)]$ in practice, it is natural to replace it with its sample analogue $\sum_{i=1}^N h_s(\mathbf{X}_i)/N$.
+This leads to the covariate balance constraints This requirement is similar to that for traditional balancing weighting methods.
+However, it is not enough to obtain an unbiased estimator of $\tau_{\cK}$ with multiple factors.
 In addition to the different covariate distributions, the treatment distributions may also differ for each contrast.
-Since the treatments can affect the outcome through other channels besides the factorial effect under consideration, we also need to control the confounding effects from the factors.
-This intuition aligns with the newly revealed feature from our bias decomposition and suggests that we need to include the factors as additional ``covariates" for balancing such that
+Since the factors can affect the outcome through other channels besides the factorial effect under consideration, we also need to control for the confounding from other factors.
+This intuition aligns with our bias decomposition above and suggests that we need to include the factors themselves and the non-negligible interactions as additional ``covariates'' for balancing such that

-to replicate the treatment assignment mechanism in a balanced factorial design.
-Notably, when there is only one treatment (i.e., $K=1$), this set of balancing constraints on treatments is equivalent to the balancing constraints for a constant covariate, and, therefore, does not need to be considered separately.
-This observation is consistent with the traditional balancing weighting methods for one binary treatment.
+to emulate the treatment assignment mechanism in a balanced factorial design.
+These additional balance constraints can be simplified as A similar observation was mentioned in \cite{chattopadhyay2022implied} in the context of regression with multi-valued treatments.
+Notably, when there is only one factor (i.e., $K=1$), this set of balancing constraints on factors is equivalent to the balancing constraints for a constant covariate, and, therefore, does not need to be considered separately.
+This observation is consistent with the traditional balancing weighting methods for one binary factor.
 However, with $K\geq 2$, we have more balancing constraints to consider.
+In addition, the number of balancing constraints is an increasing function of the highest order of non-negligible interactions $K'$.
+The smaller $K'$ is, the easier the problem becomes.